[HISTORY; Adopted by the Town of Abington 4-3-2006 by Art. 8. Amendments noted where applicable.]

 When requesting a Reserve Fund Transfer from the Finance Committee subsequent to the Annual Town Meeting, Town officers, department heads, boards, and committees shall submit such requests on forms furnished by the Finance Committee together with explanatory statements in sufficient detail to justify the request.

 Each Town officer, department head, board, or committee shall be responsible for the proper use, handling, storage, condition and security of all tangible Town-owned property in its possession or under its control.
-Each responsible individual, board, or committee shall, not later than July 15th of each year, prepare and furnish to the Town Accountant and to the Finance Committee an inventory as of June 30th of all such property on forms provided for the purpose.
+Each responsible individual, board, or committee shall, not later than July 15 of each year, prepare and furnish to the Town Manager an inventory as of June 30 of all such property on forms provided for the purpose.
 Accompanying such inventory list there shall be shown separately a list of property declared to be of no further use and surplus to its needs.
-Before disposal of surplus property by sale, transfer to another department, destruction, or otherwise, such action shall be approved by the Board of Selectmen.
-Report of the action taken by such Board shall be furnished the Town Accountant and Finance Committee.
-Inventory sheets and surplus property lists shall be prepared in such form and detail as the Town Accountant may prescribe.
+Before disposal of surplus property in a manner consistent with law, whether by sale, transfer to another department, destruction, or otherwise, such action shall be approved by the Board of Selectmen.
+Report of the action taken by such Board shall be furnished to the Town Manager.
+Inventory sheets and surplus property lists shall be prepared in such form and detail as the Town Manager may prescribe.

-The Board of Selectmen shall within each calendar year, without notice, cause to be made an internal audit of the Town's inventory by the Town's Internal Auditor of all property (excluding office furniture and general office supplies with a total value of less than $5,000) in the possession or control of each Town officer, department heard, board or committee and such audits shall be filed with the Town Manager and Finance Committee.
+The Board of Selectmen shall within each calendar year, without notice, cause to be made an internal audit of the Town's inventory by the Town's Internal Auditor of all property (excluding office furniture and general office supplies with a total value of less than $5,000) in the possession or control of each Town officer, department heard, board or committee and such audits shall be filed with the Town Manager.